 Exams and Homework

 Each class will have its own policy regarding late submission of assignments.
 The policy for each class is under the discretion of the instructor who holds final authority for all grading decisions.
 Late assignments may be given a grade with a reduction in score corresponding to the tardiness of the submission.
 Some instructors may have a strict policy of not accepting late assignments at all.
-If you experience any trouble submitting course assignments, notify your course instructor and the teaching assistant by email and/or phone, and contact SCPD Distribution Department immediately or call (650) 497-5411.
+If students experience any trouble submitting course materials, they should notify their course instructor and the teaching assistant about the problem.

 HCP Student Resources